christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 instructions.
 The user can later load and re-paint these images to the screen.

 AARON KCAT also, tantalizingly, features a "print" command.
-This was an important, intentional function of the sofware.
-Cohen wrote that "any user with access to a color printer who wants physical output can have AARON make some" and admitted, "I have no way of knowing how many people have used AARON to make their own prints."
-The license spells out the restrictions: "You agree to print paintings for personal use only and to not sell any printouts of paintings by AARON."[^cohen2002
+This was an important function of the sofware.
+Cohen wrote that "any user with access to a color printer who wants physical output can have AARON make some" and wondered "how many people have used AARON to make their own prints."
+The license spells out the terms of use: "You agree to print paintings for personal use only and to not sell any printouts of paintings by AARON."[^cohen2002]

 TK: the gray background is *not* a decision by AARON, or even encoded in its model of the painting.